garrandall/popular-music-data/tracks/been-around-the-world-puff-daddy-the-family-the-notorious-b-i-g--mase.md

 Now trick what?
 Lace who?
 That ain't what Mase do Got a lot of girls that'd love to replace you
 Tell you to your face Boo, not behind your back
-Niggaz talk shit, we never mind that
+Niggas talk shit, we never mind that
 Funny, never find that, Puff a dime stack
-Write hot shit, and make a nigga say, 'Rewind that' Niggaz know, we go against the Harlem Jigalo
+Write hot shit, and make a nigga say, 'Rewind that' Niggas know, we go against the Harlem Jigalo
 Getcha hoe, lick her low, make the bitch, hit the do' I represent honies with money fly guys with gems
 Drive with the tints that be thirty-five percent